Eth3rus/eth3rus.github.io/index.md

 ---

+## Starship Update: December 13, 2024
+SpaceX made major moves in South Texas yesterday as UTRGV's board approved selling their Stargate facility to the company for market value.
+Building on this momentum, SpaceX filed a petition today with Cameron County for a special election on incorporating Starbase as an official municipality, citing workforce growth needs for Starship production.
+The company also plans to relocate its headquarters to the new city.
+Meanwhile, activities continue at the Massey's test site with Ship 33 undergoing both cryogenic loading and spin prime testing of its engines.
+Site construction also progresses, with a new vertical storage tank arriving overnight.

 ## Starship Update: December 11, 2024
 An Intermittent road closure has been issued for highway 4 from 10am to 2pm for transportation from the Production Site to Massey's. the Closure has since been revoked for unknown reasons.